Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

 Let $\text{Lin}(T)$ be the set of partial order preserving linearizations of trees.
-A forest in $\T$ also represents a linear order on its vertices.
+For any $\lambda \in \text{Lin}(T)$, the polygon $\lambda_1$ is always the label of a root of $T$ and $\lambda_n$ is always the label of a leaf of $T$.
+A forest in $\T$ also represents a partial order on its vertexes.
 The linearization of trees extends naturally to forests.